 It means the Windows operating system has set administrator limitations, the registry entry is damaged, virus infection or third-party encryption software locked your USB pen drive.
 With the write protection status on the USB pen drive, you can't format it and you'll get a "The disk is write-protected" error message.

 You may wonder "How do I remove write protection on a USB drive?" on your mind.
-Here, you can first follow solutions in Part 1 to remove write protection from USB, pen drive, SD card, external hard drive, etc., and then format the device with ease.
+Briefly, you need to remove write protection from USB, pen drive, SD card, external hard drive, etc., by following solutions in Part 1 at first.